 Unique real-time sensor network for densely monitoring air pollutants in Munich

-With the help of 50 self-developed sensor systems, the spatial distribution of air pollutants such as NOx and particulate matter will be monitored in the inner city of Munich.
+With the help of 35 self-developed sensor systems, the spatial distribution of air pollutants such as NOx and particulate matter is monitored in the inner city of Munich.
 This will help us to understand the metabolism of urban air pollutants.

-Funded by the Bavarian State Ministry of the Environment and Consumer Protection we are currently setting up a densely populated sensor network to monitor air pollutants in Munich (Project TLK 01U-75487: Engmaschiges NO2-Sensornetzwerk in München).
+Funded by the Bavarian State Ministry of the Environment and Consumer Protection we have set up a densely populated sensor network to monitor air pollutants in Munich (Project TLK 01U-75487: Engmaschiges NO2-Sensornetzwerk in München).

 In order to ensure high data quality, the sensor are calibrated twice per week using highly precise reference instruments that are also used in the governmental air quality monitoring stations, combined with novel machine learning algorithms.
-By mid 2023, the network will be set up to continuously monitor air quality in Munich at a much higher spatial resolution than it is currently the case.
+As of mid 2024, the network has been set up to continuously monitor air quality in Munich at a much higher spatial resolution than it is currently the case.

 • Adrian Wenzel, Jia Chen, Florian Dietrich, Sebastian T.Thekkekara, Daniel Zollitsch, Benno Voggenreiter, Luca Setili, Mark Wenig, Frank N. Keutsch: Stand alone low-cost sensor network in the inner city of Munich for modeling urban air pollutants.
 Geophysical Research Abstracts of the EGUGeneral Assembly 2021, 2021 mehr… Volltext ( DOI )